Table of Contents

 Between Boxes and Dreams of a Huge Kitchen

 I’m just so heart eyes over how light and airy and white it looks.
 Like a fluffy rug.
 I guess I should apologise for not posting much of late.
 As I mentioned a few months ago, we are buying our first house!
-Well, contracts have been exchanged, and our moving date is set for two weeks’ time, so this has left me with a lot of packing and planning to do, as well as sourcing some furniture and appliances for the big move.
+Well, contracts have been exchanged, and our moving date is set for two weeks’ time, so this has left me with a lot of packing and planning to do.
+As well as sourcing some furniture and appliances for the big move.
 And not much in the way of time spare for my favourite hobby.

 Plus, anything non-essential (stand mixer, I’m looking at you) is about to get put in a box.